Cosmetic surgeries on knots in $S^3$: The computation of

 \section{The computation of $HF_{\mathrm{red}}$}

 In order to get more information about the knot $K$, we need to consider the reduced Heegaard Floer homology $HF_{\mathrm{red}}$ of the surgered manifolds.
-We present our computation here since it may be useful for future research of cosmetic surgeries.
+If $K$ admits purely cosmetic surgeries, our computation (Proposition~\ref{prop:Const}) shows that $HF_{\mathrm{red}}(S^3_{p/q}(K))$ looks like the Heegaard Floer homology of the surgery on an amphicheiral knot.
+Thus it provides more evdidence to Conjecture~\ref{conj:Cosmetic} for knots in $S^3$.